Learn what Kanban swimlanes are and how they can help teams improve their work organization and prioritization.

 Let’s briefly go over each one of them.

-For example, let's say you are a project delivery firm for engineering and construction, working with different clients on their new corporate headquarters or a new production facility Separating the tasks of the different projects in dedicated swimlanes on your team-boards will make the management of such large, long-term projects much easier.
-This way you will ensure the project status and workload are easy to monitor and track.
+For example, let's say you are a project delivery firm for engineering and construction, working with different clients on their new corporate headquarters or a new production facility.
+Separating the different projects' tasks in dedicated swimlanes on your team-boards will make the management of such large, long-term projects much easier.
+This way, you will ensure the project status and workload are easy to monitor and track.